Federal judge says border patrol chief admitted he lied, in ruling limiting federal agents’ use of force in Chicago

 Ellis said she is not telling the government how to handle their operations.
 “I’m not telling defendants who to hire,” Ellis added.

-Federal agents must give at least two separate warnings before issues riot control weapons with “reasonable opportunity” for people to comply, Ellis ruled.
+Federal agents must give at least two separate warnings before issuing riot control weapons and provide “reasonable opportunity” for people to comply, Ellis ruled.

+Ellis gave more specifics in her written order, saying agents must issue two distinct audible warnings – each clearly stating that force may be used before deploying tear gas or other “riot control weapons.”
+The only exception Ellis is giving to these restrictions is if immediate action is necessary to preserve life or prevent catastrophic outcomes.

+Additionally, DHS was ordered to distribute copies of the injunction to all federal agents operating in the Northern District of Illinois by 10 p.m.
+Thursday and file any updated policy guidance with the court within five business days.

+In an apparent effort to manage the flood of motions filed in recent weeks, Ellis also ordered plaintiffs to make “good faith attempts to meet and confer with Defendants at least 24 hours before filing a request for relief.”
+The defendants, in turn, must respond according to the court’s schedule.

-The judge also said she will not issue a stay of the injunction pending appeal and will issue a written order later on Thursday.
+The judge said she will not issue a stay of the injunction pending appeal.

 The-CNN-Wire